burczu/CropOnTheFly/README.md

 A jQuery plugin which allows you to crop images on the fly (while loading and resizing of the browser window).

+Installation:

+Just download cropOnTheFly.js file and add it to your page (minified version of the file will be availabe soon)!

 Usage example:

 ```javascript